Caterpillar Inc. (CAT) Shares Up Despite Recent Market Volatility

 Conclusion

-In conclusion, Caterpillar Inc. (CAT) has seen bad performance in recent times.
-Analysts have a bearish opinion on the stock, with some rating it as a “sell” and others rating it as a “hold”.
+To put it simply, Caterpillar Inc. (CAT) has had a mixed performance in recent times.
+Analysts have a bearish opinion on the stock, with some rating it as a “sell” and others as a “hold”.
 It’s important to note that the stock is currently trading at a significant distance from its 50-day moving average and its 52-week high.